 Treatment for back pain is seldom really successful unless both the channels in question are chosen carefully, and the underlying syndrome is addressed.

 Otherwise, results will be like painting over rust: the paintwork will never look good and will soon deteriorate again.

 The kinds of treatment that your painful back might be given by an acupuncturist include:

 Also, while not exactly treatment, you might receive advice about:

 I'm not allowed by the ASA to tell you that acupuncture is good for back pain, so I haven't - even though there is now some grudging acceptance of this.

-For instance, both NICE, (the British National Institute for Clinical Excellence) and SIGN (the Scottish Intercollegiate Guidelines Network) now recommend acupuncture for the treatment of low back pain.
+For instance, both NICE, (the British National Institute for Clinical Excellence) and SIGN (the Scottish Intercollegiate Guidelines Network) now recommend or have recommended acupuncture for the treatment of low back pain.
 Also, click HERE for a major study from Southampton University, covering the benefits of acupuncture for a range of conditions that go beyond those 'allowed' by NICE.

 Alternatively, ring him on 07950 012501 or freephone (only free to telephone within the UK) 0800 298 7015.